 NEW YORK, June 6 Global equity markets rose and

 bond yields fell on Friday after a solid U.S. jobs report added

-to evidence of a recovering economy and bolstered a market
+to evidence of a recovering economy and strengthened a market

 already lifted by the European Central Bank's pledge to douse